Posted on November 12, 2018 by Fusion Connect

 The easiest way to understand bandwidth (and Mbps) is to think about water and a hose.
 Imagine you need to fill up a swimming pool with water.
 A larger hose that puts out more water per minute will fill the pool much faster than a small hose, right?
 The same can be said of bandwidths.

 A greater bandwidth will enable data from the internet to download faster to your device.
-This means that websites will open faster, Netflix movies will stream better (with no buffering), and your files will download faster.
+This means that websites will open faster, steaming movies will stream better (with no buffering), and your files will download faster.
 Basically, a higher Mbps internet speed will give you a greater overall experience.

 By the way, bandwidth works with uploads as well.
 A higher Mbps will ensure faster uploads.
 This is most visible when you need to upload relatively large files like video files.
 A higher Mbps will upload files faster than a lower Mbps.
 Again, not all Internet service is the same so it is important to consult with a provider on differences.
 Even though you may see a speed referenced, don’t be fooled.
 Oftentimes, this is only a download speed.
 Upload speeds may be different and for cheaper services, it is much less than download.
 Some providers offer “symmetrical” speed service which delivers the same speed for both upload and download data transfer.